geoffrich/thatconf-slides-2023/slides.md

 # efficiency

-- only fetch what you need
+- fetch before rendering
+- don't overfetch (use layout loads for shared data)
 - fetch in parallel
 - prefetch when you can
 - avoid re-fetching
-- fetch at build time
 - minimal boilerplate (efficiency while authoring)
 - ship less JS